Updated 14th May 2026

 Vivos Technology Limited trading as Phastar and its subsidiaries (together, ‘Phastar’) is committed to do everything we can to ensure modern slavery does not exist in our business and in the supply chains which we work with.
 This statement outlines the steps we have taken to ensure compliance with the Modern Slavery Act 2015 and reflects our dedication to ethical business practices.

-We are head quartered in London, UK and have locations in the US, Australia, Kenya, Japan, India, China, Denmark, Canada and Germany.
+We are headquartered in London, UK and have locations in the US, Australia, Kenya, Japan, India, China, Denmark, Canada and Germany.
 Phi Topco (UK) Limited is the smallest and largest group in which the accounts of Phastar are consolidated.

-Phastar have comprehensive anti-bribery, business ethics, child labour, human rights and employee code of conduct policies which set our commitment to upholding human rights and towards the eradication of bribery and our commitment to ensuring that Phastar conducts its business in a fair, professional, and legal manner.
+Phastar has comprehensive anti-bribery, business ethics, child labour, human rights and employee code of conduct policies which set our commitment to upholding human rights and towards the eradication of bribery and our commitment to ensuring that Phastar conducts its business in a fair, professional, and legal manner.

 We have put processes in place to minimize any potential risks where slavery and human trafficking could occur, including in our supply chains.

 All our employees and contractors are subject to background checks and verifications, including agency checks.
 Phastar processes ensure strict compliance checks are carried for all candidates it supplies.
 We verify the identity of each worker and their right to work before supply commences.
-We require all employees and contractors to be aligned with our values.

 At Phastar, we encourage and expect our employees to seek guidance and report any potential violations of our Code of Conduct, any policies, or the law.
 All Phastar employees have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
 Phastar is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially and without fear of retaliation.